Anujsri/BowlingSystem/README.md

                                                   # Bowling Class

-  The purpose of this class to setup an environment to execute Bowling game like storing the value of try1 and try2 and each set to this I am creating an array which will store it,get bonus based on the strategy and get the total score of each player
+  The purpose of this class to set up an environment to execute Bowling game like storing the value of try1 and try2 and each set to this I am creating an array which will store it, get a bonus based on the strategy and get the total score of each player

  #